mtex-toolbox/mtex-toolbox.github.io/pages/workshops/workshop23.md

     </div>
 </div>
 -->

+## Venue:

+- TU Freiberg, Germany

 ## Registration:

 - Please use our {% include reference.html link="https://tu-freiberg.de/fakult1/ana/professuren/prof-dr-ralf-hielscher/mtex/registration" content="registration form" %} to subscribe or write an email to {% include reference.html link="mailto:ralf.hielscher@math.tu-freiberg.de" content="Ralf.Hielscher@math.tu-freiberg.de" %}
 - Deadline for registration is 31th of January 2023

+## Registration Fee:
+- first + second week:  (PhD) students - 200 Euro, other - 400 Euro
-- Registration fee first week: students - 100 Euro, other - 200 Euro
+- second week: (PhD) students - 100 Euro, other - 200 Euro
-- Registration for second week is free
 - Registration for students of the TU Freiberg, the TU Chemnitz and the University of Halle is free of charge

 ## Organizers: